The Legacy of Cooper Jones: How a Family’s Loss Led to Washington’s ‘Share the Road’ License Plates

 At least 24 states now offer Share the Road plates, according to a 2017 Bicycling story.

-In 2019, the Legislature created Target Zero, which establishes that people who walk or ride bicycles are one of the highest priority populations for traffic safety.
-The Cooper Jones Active Transportation Safety Council and Washington Bikes are working to achieve Target Zero, which dictates that no deaths are acceptable on the state’s roadways.
+- In 2019, the state updated its strategic highway safety plan, Target Zero, which establishes that people who walk or ride bicycles are one of the highest priority populations for traffic safety.
+The Cooper Jones Active Transportation Safety Council, Washington Bikes, and state agencies including the Washington Traffic Safety Commission and WSDOT are working to achieve Target Zero, which dictates that no deaths are acceptable on the state’s roadways.
+Washington was the first state in the nation to set the goal of zero traffic deaths in 2000.